jibe77/hermanasclient/README.md

 ## Architecture

-This application based on Angular 11 and is hosted on Amazon cloud.
+This application is based on Angular 11.
+Hosting is made on Amazon cloud AWS.
 It is communicating with your chicken coop using Rest services.

 How to fetch the project :